nuuuwan/news_lk3_data/README.md

 A bond maturing on 15.09.2029 was quoted at 10.85/92 percent, from 10.80/95 percent.

 A central bank auction of Rs.
 206,000 million Treasury bills was ongoing.
-It announced an auction of 132,500 million Treasury Bonds to be held on Thursday.
-(Colombo/Dec11/2024)
+An auction of 132,500 million Treasury Bonds is to be held on Thursday.

+In equities, the All Share Price Index was up 0.28 percent or 39.19 points, at 13,814.

+The more liquid S&P SL20 was up 0.43 percent, or 17.65 points, at 4,131.

 ◼️